 Eloping is less stressful

-A wedding day comes with lots of planning.
+Planning a wedding day can be intense.
 And that’s simply not for everyone.
 From managing guests, sorting transportation, finding a dress or suits, choosing the right venue, arranging catering, trying out color schemes, it can be easy to lose focus on the really important part of the day: your commitment to one another.
 Elopements strip back the complexity of your wedding day and allow you to relax and enjoy the first day of the rest of your lives together.

 Control your guest list